kelset/Diurnalis/Wearable Tech Show 2016/vogler.md

 * Tool for attracting customers to stores
 * Fully equipped working space on wheels
 * Platform for moving cargo by mouse click
-* Equipment for exepriecing driving pleasure
+* Equipment for experiencing driving pleasure
-* Mobile Louge for delivering srices
+* Mobile Lounge for delivering services

 They are still working on something on this change of paradigm...
 Metropolis.
 (see picture)

+*pic1*

 ######The speaker bio